poweradmin/poweradmin/DOCKER-SECRETS.md

 # Docker Secrets Support for Poweradmin

-This document explains how to use Docker secrets with the refactored Poweradmin Docker container.
+This document explains how to use Docker secrets with the Poweradmin Docker container.

 ## Overview